 Grand larceny involves stealing something worth more than $2,000.
 If the item taken was valued between $2,000 and $10,000, the accused might face up to five years in prison as well as a fine.
 If the stolen item was more than $10,000 in value, the individual might face up to 10 years in prison in addition to a fine.

-An experienced theft lawyer in Charleston could explain how the various degrees of theft offenses apply to a particular case and better estimate the potential penalties that a defendant may be facing.
+An experienced larceny attorney in Charleston could explain how the various degrees of theft offenses apply to a particular case and better estimate the potential penalties that a defendant may be facing.

 A Charleston theft lawyer could explain the charges, as well as the coming legal proceedings so that you fully understand the process.
 They may also be able to review your case and bypass a trial by working with the prosecutors on a plea bargain.
-If the case does go to trial, a Charleston theft lawyer could work to build a strong defense and adequately represent you in court.
-Do not hesitate to reach out to an experienced attorney.
+If the case does go to trial, a knowledgeable attorney could work to build a strong defense and adequately represent you in court.
+Call today to learn more.